kevinsalter/sketches/contents/articles/6-feed-me/index.md

 #### The thought process

 Essentially, I have two thoughts that I'm combining into this design of the homepage feed:
-1. If you scroll through your feed, you'll notice that we really only use the "Post" functionality to enter **Weekly Priorities** and **Reflection** _(...I'm going to explore the idea of Reflection as its own module in next week's post...)_.
+1. If you scroll through your feed, you'll notice that we mainly use the "Post" functionality to enter **Weekly Priorities** and **Reflection** _(...I'm going to explore the idea of Reflection as its own module in next week's post...)_.
 So, I'm imagining that those are modules in 7Geese, similar to how Objectives, Recognitions, Feedback, and 1-on-1s are their own modules.
 2. If feed items followed some sort of visual hierarchy, you'd be able to extract the information you need from them more quickly and easily _i.e._ less actionable updates would appear smaller, while more actionable or significant items would appear larger.

 #### Visual hierarchy